 For the Filling:

-10 oz. fresh spinach (up to 16 oz), cooked and squeezed dry and chopped coarsely
+10 oz. fresh spinach (up to 16 oz), cooked, squeezed dry and roughly chopped

 2 tablespoons olive oil or butter